ricardoareiaslinhares/frenteJS/README.md

 # Frente.js

-FrenteJS is a lightweight JavaScript / TypeScript library that provides a set of functions and utilities for building component-based web applications without bundles.
+FrenteJS is a lightweight JavaScript / TypeScript library that provides a set of functions and utilities for building component-based web applications without bundles or frameworks.

 ## Features